 The emphasis on effective transition was new in IDEA 2004.
 Congress made significant changes in the legal definition of “transition services”.
 Section 1400(c)(14) describes the need to provide “effective transition services to promote successful post-school employment and/or education.”

 Has the school provided a good transition plan?
 What are the goals?
-What is the school doing to ensure that your child attains these goals?
+What services and supports is the school providing to ensure that your child attains these goals?

 You’ll find more transition information, articles, and resources here: Transition, Transition Services, and Transition Planning at https://www.wrightslaw.com/info/trans.index.htm